BeehiveForum/BeehiveForum/docs/sphinx/sphinx_setup.md

 your Beehive Forum requires less configuration in order to get it to work with Sphinx.

-For the sake of simplicity, although it is not neccesary to do so, we also name the sources the same.
+For the sake of simplicity, although it is not necessary to do so, we also name the sources the same.

 In this example below the WEBTAG used is DEFAULT, so the sources are named DEFAULT and DEFAULT_DELTA.
-If your WEBTAG is different be sure to substitue it where applicable.
+If your WEBTAG is different be sure to substitute it where applicable.
 Also note, if you have more than one forum (WEBTAG) you will need to create a main and delta source for each of them: